arturbeg/reinforcement_learning_oe/README.md

-# Reinforcment Learning For Optimal Trade Execution paper
+# Reinforcement Learning For Optimal Trade Execution paper

 This paper was written as part of the Applied Project of the MSc Risk Management & Financial Engineering at Imperial College London.